pwaring/cv/cv.md

     Technical Manager, March 2009 - November 2013

-    - Developed online wholesale insurance trading platform, written in PHP with MySQL/Percona for data storage.
+    - Developed online wholesale insurance trading platform, written in PHP with MySQL for data storage.
     - Designed and built automated invoicing and credit control system, handling over £30m of annual premiums.
     - Automated a wide range of repetitive tasks, including production of Excel reports, eliminating re-keying errors and reducing turnaround time.
     - Built two new insurance products from scratch, including managing the full process from initial meetings with suppliers through to implementation, reviewing contracts, and launch within agreed deadlines.